-If you would like to contribute to this year’s (2020) Pow-Wow book, please fill out the sheet and provide payment (you can print and send, or you may upload a digitally filled out copy below, and pay through PayPal)
+If you would like to contribute to next year’s (2021) Pow-Wow book, please fill out the sheet and provide payment (you can print and send, or you may upload a digitally filled out copy below, and pay through PayPal link above)

 MARK THE DATE!!!

 Our Pow Wow celebrates the culture and socializing of American Indians.
 It is a “living event” and not a “reenactment.”
 Public Pow Wows invite non-American Indian people to learn and enjoy the celebration, while also respecting the culture.

 The Pow-wow is located on Route 40, just west of Sharptown in Pilesgrove Township, about 3 miles west of Woodstown in Salem County, NJ, and about 8 miles east of the Delaware Memorial Bridge.

 From the Delaware Memorial Bridge, look for Route 40 East to Atlantic City.
 Take Route 40 about 8 miles East, and the Pow-wow will be on your left.

 From Route 55, look for Route 40 West just North of Vineland.
 Take Route 40 West about 18 miles from Route 55, and the Pow-wow will be on your right.
 You will pass through Woodstown and Sharptown.
 The Cowtown rodeo grounds will be on your left before you reach the Pow-wow location on your right.

 1. Dress and act appropriately.
 Immodest attire and profanity have no place at Pow Wows.
 Smoking near the Arena is considered disrespectful.
 Alcohol, recreational drugs and firearms are prohibited.